David Moscrop, Ph.D., is a #FESFellow2020. This is his fifth piece in a series on social democracy and the U.S. elections.

 While the Democratic Party establishment remains centrist, pressure from the left is growing, wins are piling up, and even Presidential nominee Joe Biden — who has spent a lifetime on the center line —has offered up a progressive platform.
-While it is not without serious flaws and shortcomings, the Biden-Harris agenda, as I argued previously, offers encouraging social democratic policies on healthcare, education, labor, the environment, entitlements, and taxes.
+While it is not without serious flaws and shortcomings, the Biden-Harris agenda, <link news-list e is-social-democracy-on-the-agenda-for-the-2020-election>as I argued previously, offers encouraging social democratic policies on healthcare, education, labor, the environment, entitlements, and taxes.
 Further wins by left Democrats and returning incumbents would go a long way in keeping Biden honest on his progressive commitments and in shepherding bills through Congress — past potential roadblocks from Republicans and Democrats alike.

 What follows here is an overview of some of the social democratic—or adjacent—downballot candidates for office who might help secure progressive left-wing legislative victories, and a sample of their stances on key issues and proposed policies.